MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/design-questionnaires.md

 Respondents can answer a question in two ways, depending on the subject of the question:

--   Open-ended questions donâ€™t require responses in a specific format.
+-   Open-ended questions don't require responses in a specific format.
 Respondents can type a response as text, a number, a date, or a time.
 These questions typically require that the respondents provide subjective information in their answers, such as an opinion, description, evaluation, or estimate.
 -   Closed-ended questions require that the respondent select an answer in a list of possible correct answers.

 To provide a list of possible answers for closed-ended questions, you can create answers on the **Answer groups** page.